Intentionally Awkward Title

 - Marilyn Manson has plenty of songs and albums like this, with to help of some puns.

-- Songs include "Tied Up, Dried Up and Dead", "Deformography" and "Angel With The Scabbed Wings".
+- Songs from "Antichrist Superstar" include "Tied Up, Dried, and Dead to the World", "Deformography", and "Angel With The Scabbed Wings".

 - The latest album, Born Villain, gives us "Lay Down Your Goddamn Arms", "Pistol Whipped" and "Murderers Are Getting Prettier Every Day".